What are the Best ways to learn a foreign language

 If you visit a country that uses the target language, read everything you can see on the street, on public transport or in shops: posters, adverts, labels, warnings, etc.

 With reading, also comes writing.
-For some language learners, writing to penfriends is one of the easier ways of learning their target language.
-From personal experience, I always preferred speaking!
+For some language learners, writing to penfriends is one of the easiest ways of learning their target language.
 Writing can be anything from letters to friends to writing a personal diary or longer essays and perhaps even stories.
 There is, however, a method that many overlook, which is writing songs.
 The famous Swedish band ABBA wrote most of their songs in English and look where it got them!
 I’m not suggesting that you will become world-famous, but if you like music a lot, then try writing something in the target language.
 This not only improves your writing skills, but then it also increases the next skill, which is, in my opinion, the most important of all the skills.

 What are your tips on improving writing skills in a foreign language?